c5sire/quipu/README.md

 Simon R*, Carhuapoma R, de Haan S, Ghislain M, Nuňez J, Zorilla C, Gomez R, de Mendiburu F, Roca W, Bonierbale M

+ The chart shows SSR marker weights on a linear scale where each allele or 'gel band' is represented by a circle.
+The circle's diameter is sized inversely by its rareness within the set of accessions in the database at hand and within that locus.
+The purpose is to facilitate the visual screening and comparison of genotypes with regard to these two questions:

+What is the overall pattern of alleles in a genotype?

+Which genotypes have rare alleles?

 Genebanks increasingly use molecular markers for routine
     characterization of ex-situ collections and farmer managed diversity.
 CIP's